Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] Project 1: Team Foundation Version Control.Project 2: Subversion.Project 3: Perforce.Project 4: Git.
 - [ ] Project 1: Subversion.Project 2: Perforce.Project 3: Team Foundation Version Control.Project 4: Git.

 ### Your company is building a new solution in Java.
 The company currently uses a SonarQube server to analyze the code of .NET solutions.
-You need to analyze and monitor the code quality of the Java solution.Which task types should you add to the build pipeline?
+You need to analyze and monitor the code quality of the Java solution.
+Which task types should you add to the build pipeline?

 - [ ] Chef.
 - [x] Gradle.
 - [ ] Octopus.
 - [ ] Gulp.

 ### Your development team is building a new web solution by using the Microsoft Visual Studio integrated development environment (IDE).
 You need to make a custom package available to all the developers.
 The package must be managed centrally, and the latest version must be available for consumption in Visual Studio automatically.
 Which three actions should you perform?
-Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 - [x] Publish the package to a feed.
 - [x] Create a new feed in Azure Artifacts.
 - [ ] Upload a package to a Git repository.
-- [ ] Add the package URL to the Environment settings in Visual Studio.Add the package URL to the NuGet Package Manager settings in Visual Studio.F .
-Create a Git repository in Azure Repos.
+- [ ] Add the package URL to the Environment settings in Visual Studio.
-- [x] Add the package URL to the NuGet Package Manager settings in Visual Studio.F .
-Create a Git repository in Azure Repos.
+- [x] Add the package URL to the NuGet Package Manager settings in Visual Studio.
-- [ ] F .
-Create a Git repository in Azure Repos.
+- [ ] Create a Git repository in Azure Repos.

 ### DRAG DROP -You have an Azure Kubernetes Service (AKS) implementation that is RBAC-enabled.
 You plan to use Azure Container Instances as a hosted development environment to run containers in the AKS implementation.
 You need to configure Azure Container Instances as a hosted environment for running the containers in AKS.
 Which three actions should you perform in sequence?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.
 Select and Place: